 My previous post, XP revival, dealt with the positive trend around XP as a project methodology.
 I explicitly stated that adding Craftsmanship practices on top of Scrum does not mean that you’re doing XP.
 In this post I am going to answer the explicit request to elaborate more on that topic.
 It is a well-known fact that Scrum prescribes no engineering practice, leaving teams choosing the ones they see fit.
 A strategy that led more often than not to what Martin Fowler coined as flaccidscrum, projects which velocity drops to a halt.
-This situation also contributed to the birth Software Craftsmanship movement, which aims at raising the bar for code engineering practices.
-It also stresses out that a code must make those practices his own responsibilities.
+This situation also contributed to the birth of the Software Craftsmanship movement, which aims at raising the bar for code engineering practices.
+It also stresses out that a coder must make those practices his own responsibility.

 Continue reading “Scrum + Craftsmanship != XP”